Dogecat0/blog/source/_posts/Investment/02-Stocks-01-1st Month Summary.md

 - How to pick up the right companies to invest in
 - How to analyze the financial status of a company
-- How to use GPT to help me with the analysis and make better decisions
 - How to manage and monitor the portfolio to help make adjustments if necessary
+- To help achive the above all, learn how to use GPT to help me with the analysis and make better decisions